 The Sanders campaign was still optimistic after the visit saying, “Bernie loved his visit with the Amish, we feel confident in support of the Amish Community.
 We will be placing hitching posts and poop scoopers at all County voting locations.”

-The Pete Buttigieg campaign announced a campaign stop to Gordonville next week and hope to raise funds for his campaign.
+The Pete Buttigieg campaign announced a campaign stop to Gordonville next week and hoped to raise funds for his campaign.